supernova-ws/SuperNova/tools/spritify.md

     * ?
 Background color on disposition `RESTORE_TO_BACKGROUND_COLOR`
     * ?
 Is it possible then size + offset be larger then largest frame?
 Read spec or find GIF
     * Streamline code for files to use GdImageWrapper as base image class and convert frames to it

+* Layout: Fit to width
+* Image: now it fit (zoom) to largest side
+  * todo: fit (zoom) to smallest, to width, to height
+* INI file
+  * Per-image file settings

 # Changelog